varsha13152/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all visitors using the `list` command.
 At least one visitor in the list (otherwise, add using `add` command).
 Visitor has at least one request (otherwise, add using `req` command) which is unmarked.

    2. Test case: `mark 1 r/1`<br>
       Expected: First request of visitor is marked as complete.
 Contact Details of the starred visitor are shown in Details Panel in GUI.
 Checkbox of first request in list is ticked.
       <br>Output: Mark request successful! (๑˘︶˘๑)
       <br>Marked request as completed!

    3. Test case: `mark 1 r/1`<br>
-   **Note:** Attempt to mark the same request you marked in the above test case.
+      **Note:** Attempt to mark the same request you marked in the above test case.<br>
-   <br>Expected: Error details shown in the status message.
+      Expected: Error details shown in the status message.
       <br>Output: The request REQUEST is already marked!(ｏ´_｀ｏ)

    4. Test case: `mark 0 r/1`<br>
       Expected: No request is marked.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>mark: Marks a request of the contact identified by the index number in the displayed person list as completed.
       <br>Parameters: INDEX (must be a positive integer) r/REQUEST_INDEX (must be a positive integer)